Bartacus/BartacusBundle/Resources/doc/services_typo3.rst

 .. code-block:: yaml

-    // services.yml
+    // config/services.yml
     services:
         AppBundle\TypoScript\PageTitle:
             tags: [bartacus.make_instance]

-Or if you use the autowiring config (since Symfony 3.3) and have all your TypoScript, Hook, etc. classes in specific subfolders, you can use this shorter autowiring definition instead of declaring and tagging each service.
+Or if you use the autowiring config and have all your TypoScript, Hook, etc. classes in specific subfolders, you can use this shorter autowiring definition instead of declaring and tagging each service.

 .. code-block:: yaml